-After the very large 2002/3 year class bass abundance has remained lower.
+After the very large 2002/3 year class, bass abundance has remained lower.
 Recruitment in this species is highly variable and is much higher in exceptionally warm years that occur after a run of cool years.
-Cannibalism results in a quasi 3-year cycle, as a strong year class dominates the estuary for 3 years.
-However, the long term trend for number s to increase has continued.
+Cannibalism results in a quasi 3-year cycle, as a strong year class dominates the estuary for 3 years (see Henderson & Corps, 1997).